PeterSunJY/Cryptography/README.md

 # Cryptography
-Encodeing and decoding verious kinds of cipher
+Encodeing and decoding various kinds of cipher.